Squwid/learn-to-code/README.md

 Currently I am learning more about Go, and these are the notes that I am taking as i move along

 Thought I would put them on github so I can use them while i work

+Important things about Go
+Everything in Go is passed "by value" (passed by balue of memory)